Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 I know that I can purchase additional life and/or AD&D, but how much is it going to cost me?

 The additional life insurance is age-graded, meaning the older you are, the more it is going to cost you.
 Please keep in mind that you may need to complete a medical history statement before you are approved for additional life insurance.
 The AD&D is not age-graded.
-The cost for additional AD&D is .02/$1000.
-An employee can elect between 1x-6x their salary for additional life insurance and/or AD&D. The equation to determine the cost of the additional life insurance is as follows:
+The cost for additional AD&D is 0.015/$1000.
+An employee can elect between 1x-6x their salary for additional life insurance and/or AD&D. To calculate the cost of optional life coverage, please refer to the Life Insurance and AD&D Summary Guide.

 What is Dependent Life Insurance?